certtools/intelmq/docs/user/installation.rst

 You need to prepare some volumes & configs.
 Edit the left-side after -v, to change paths.

+Change ``redis_host`` to a running redis-instance.
+Docker will resolve it automatically.

 .. code-block:: bash

    sudo docker pull certat/intelmq-full:1.0